operator-framework/operator-sdk/website/content/en/docs/kubebuilder/quickstart.md

 To ensure that running locally continues working, ensure that there is a check that prevents the webhooks from being started when the `ENABLE_WEBHOOKS` flag is set to false.
-To do so, edit `main.go`, and add the following check around the call to `SetupWebhookWithManager`:
+To do so, edit `main.go`, and add the following check around the call to `SetupWebhookWithManager` if it's not already present:

 ```go
 if os.Getenv("ENABLE_WEBHOOKS") != "false" {